 Supported hardware and firmwareFailover is supported on the IXrouter3 in firmware v3.9 and up.
-Are you running an older version?
-Take a look at our "Firmware upgrade"-article.
+Please upgrade your firmware if you are running an older version.

 Failover increases the availability of your machine by configuring a 1st fallback, and even 2nd fallback, connection that will automatically be used when the preferred connection fails.

 When the preferred connection fails, the 1st fallback connection will be used.
 When the 1st fallback connection fails as well, the 2nd fallback connection will be used.
 When a higher priority connection is back up, the IXrouter will automatically switch back to that connection.

 The steps below explain how you configure this for the IXrouter.

 - Go to [Devices] in the main menu, select the concerning device, open its [Config]tab, and edit the WAN settings.